City breaks with kids

 For many of us, a city break is all about experiencing the destination through long lazy lunches and big dinners plus a few visits to enticing cafes in between.
 If you are travelling with a stationary baby, he may well oblige you with a two hour lunchtime nap or indeed sleep in his pram while you have your evening meal (neither of mine did the latter but I have heard some enviable success stories).
 However, if your children are mobile consider a restaurant in a pedestrianised area where they can run around after they’ve had their fill.
 We’ve managed several relaxing lunches in piazzas and car-free streets this way.

 If you want to encourage your children to visit a few places of cultural interest, avoid the summer months and possibly even May half term in southern Europe where 30 degrees is not uncommon by then.
 Pacing the streets of Rome in the scorching sun will hold no appeal to children of any age and you are likely to be as worn out as they are.
+City breaks with kids definitely work better in cooler months.
 Go in February or at Easter and balance the sightseeing of, say, Rome’s via del Corso with a thick hot chocolate and a pastry (or ice cream) in fountain-filled Piazza Navona.
 Family-friendly Copenhagen by contrast is perfect for a summer city break as temperatures are more likely to be in line with those of the UK making it perfect for al fresco lunches in the many pedestrianised streets.

-Be realistic, don’t expect to tick off too many of the must-sees of your destination.
+Be realistic, don’t expect to tick off too many of the must-sees when you take city breaks with kids.
 For example, if you’re spending three days in Madrid aim to see just two or three “sights” such as the Plaza Mayor or Gran Via rather than trying to cram in the entire contents of your guide book.
 A morning in the Prado won’t appeal to most children whereas a smaller gallery such as the Sorolla museum or the Caixa Forum will be a lot more palatable.
 And if you end up spending a whole day in Madrid’s (wonderful) Retiro Park, consider it well spent family time!

 Do some child-friendly research